snazy2000/SnipeitPS/docs/Set-SnipeitAccessoryOwner.md

 ```

 ### -id
-Unique ID For accessory to checkout
+Unique ID  For accessory or array of IDs to checkout

 ```yaml
 Type: Int32[]